 In 2014 Jamila was named one of Cosmopolitan’s 30 Most Successful Women Under 30 and in 2015, was listed as one of Australia’s 100 Women of Influence by the Australian Financial Review.
-In 2017 she was included in the Weekly Review’s top ten list of young rising stars in Melbourne.
+In 2017 she was included in the Weekly Review’s top ten list of young rising stars.

 Jamila’s easygoing, professional and infectious style puts her in high demand as an MC, interviewer and host.
 She has interviewed subjects as diverse as Bill Gates, Kim Kardashian, Julia Gillard, George Megalogenis, Dannii Minogue, Tom Keneally and Naomi Watts.

 Jamila is an Ambassador for CARE Australia and refugee advocacy group Welcome to Australia.
-She is a board member for public policy think tank, The McKell Institute and the Melbourne’s Writer’s Festival.
+She is a board member for public policy think tank, The McKell Institute and the Melbourne Writer’s Festival.

 Jamila studied at the Australian National University, where she was the student body president in 2008.
-Jamila holds bachelor degrees in law and commerce and was named Young Alumnus of the Year in 2014.
-She lives in Melbourne with her husband Jeremy, toddler Rafi and a lot of washed but regretfully unfolded washing.
+Jamila holds Bachelor degrees in Law and Commerce and was named Young Alumnus of the Year in 2014.
+She lives in Melbourne with her husband Jeremy, son Rafi and a lot of washed but regretfully unfolded washing.